 Chart your future.
 With your Bachelor of Arts in Instructional Design from Ashford University, you will synthesize learning theory with models for instructional design.
 Create and deliver high-tech instruction for e-learning in online environments.

-Online Instructional Design Bachelor's Degree Focus
+Online Instructional Design Bachelor's Degree Program

 The Bachelor of Arts in Instructional Design allows you to explore online education, learning technology, text book design, and curriculum development.
 You will apply universal design principles to instruction, analyze research and trends in the field of instructional design, and develop instruction to meet the needs of diverse learners.